 Abia thinks she has the best job.
 She has worked in animal welfare since 2010 when she started volunteering at local shelters in New York.
 Since then she has studied lemurs in Madagascar, pursued a bachelor’s in Animal Science with Canine Concentration at SUNY College at Cobleskill and she began her career working at an animal shelter with a focus on surrender prevention.

 She enjoys working with Military families and assisting with the transport of soldier’s animals through SPCA International’s Operation Baghdad Pups: Worldwide program.
 She has a deep knowledge of many animal-related resources for families and individuals in need.
 She is responsible for providing support to the executive director, communicating with all staff members and assisting with long-term and short-term projects.
-She lives in Hudson County, NJ with her boyfriend, Jose, their rescue dog Austin, and their bearded dragon Kuzco.
+She lives in Hudson County, NJ with her husband, Jose, their rescue dog Austin, and their bearded dragon Kuzco.

 Jayme thinks she has the best job.
 With over 9 years of marketing and nonprofit experience, Jayme joined SPCA International in 2019.
 As the digital marketing strategist, she loves digging into data and finding creative new ways to engage supporters.
 She is responsible for spearheading innovative digital marketing projects from inception to final product, establishing strategic partnerships and acquiring and engaging recurring donors.

 Jayme has always had a fondness for animals.
 Her earliest memories include rehabbing birds that accidentally flew into the window, playing with her rescue cocker spaniel Simon, naming every beetle she saw and kissing frogs.
 Jayme brings that same empathy and compassion to the team everyday.
 She currently lives in Western Washington, with her boyfriend, and loves to go visit her best cat Meouw Meouw in her free time.